 The benefits of mediation (and duty of attorneys to advise their clients thereof) was clearly described in the so-called Brownlee judgment (MB v NB 2010 (3) SA 220 (GSJ)).
 The aforesaid judgment was delivered in a case which concerned a dispute between parties to a divorce.
 The court in giving judgment remarked and found inter alia as follows:

-“Though this was her response to a question put by me, it is ultimately a matter on which, not being an expert, she can entertain no informed belief.
+- In considering the Plaintiff’s above answer, the honourable judge had this to say in his judgment:“Though this was her response to a question put by me, it is ultimately a matter on which, not being an expert, she can entertain no informed belief.
 Mediation can produce remarkable results in the most unpropitious of circumstances, especially when conducted by one of the several hundred people in this country who have been trained in the process.
 The success of the process lies in its very nature.
 Unlike settlement negotiations between legal advisers, in themselves frequently fruitful, the process is conducted by an independent expert who can, under conditions of the strictest confidentiality, isolate underlying interests, use the information to identify common ground and, by drawing on his or her own legal and other knowledge, sensitively encourage an evaluation of the prospects of success in the litigation and an appreciation of the costs and practical consequences of continued litigation, particularly if the case is a loser.”

 Mediation can also assist parties to a commercial dispute, and is not limited to family law.
 It can, for example, be a very good tool for insurance companies to reach settlement agreements in claims for damages or to reduce trial costs by limiting the issues in dispute and only proceed with the issues which cannot be settled.
 It can also be a tool which assists parties to business transactions to reach an agreement in respect of future ventures for instance mergers or joint venture negotiations and service level agreements.